ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-4-arraylist-algorithms.rst

 .. activecode:: arrayListRemoveInLoop
    :language: java
+   :autograde: unittest

    The following code is supposed to initialize the ArrayList arr to [0,1,2,3,4] and then remove every other element to get [1,3].
 However, when you remove an element the size of the array changes and elements move up an index!
 See if you can figure out why you get the unexpected result.
+Try the CodeLens button to trace through the code.
    ~~~~
    import java.util.*;